Jonas Abib: Monsignor and Chorbishop

 On 9 October 2007, Jonas Abib received the title of Monsignor.
 Pope Benedict XVI gave the priest the title given to priests who stand out for relevant services rendered to the Church and to the faithful in their dioceses.
 The official request was made by the Bishop of the Diocese of Lorena, Bishop Benedito Beni dos Santos.
 The investiture ceremony took place eight days later, at Cachoeira Paulista, at the Canção Nova headquarters.

 In the same year, he received the title of Corepiscopo of the Maronite Church, granted by the Maronite Eparchy of Brazil through Bishop Edgard Madi.
 Such a title is the highest honor a Maronite presbyter can receive under the bishop and is awarded directly by the Maronite Patriarch.
 The investiture ceremony took place on Monsignor Jonas' birthday, in the Maronite Cathedral of Our Lady of Lebanon.
 The paternal family of Monsignor Jonas was originally linked to the Maronite Church, since his grandfather was deacon of the same one when in Lebanon.
 It is so much that Jonas Abib had to ask permission to the Maronite Eparchy of Brazil to become deacon and presbyter by the Roman rite.

+Monsignor Jonas Abib died around 22:00 BRT on 12 December 2022 (Feast of Our Lady of Guadalupe), nine days before his 86th birthday.